I hold plant medicine in very high regard ...

 By now, the music has reached an intensity — think primal drumming — that encourages movement, imagery, emotion, vocalization, spontaneous breath work, sexuality, and whatever other manner of impression or expression is of the moment.
 The medicine and the music seem to conspire here.
 My ego is offline and has no real say in the matter.

 Yet — and this is important to understand — if there is an issue that requires my sober intention such as a pet demanding to be let out or an urgent need to pee, I have always been able to attend to it.
-I can even operate my phone to send or receive a text, or to skip or repeat a song on my playlist, or to summon my guide to ask for tea or a smoothie.
+I can even operate my phone to send or receive a text, or to skip or repeat a song on my playlist, or to summon whoever is caring for me to ask for tea or a smoothie.
 I can rally to meet the moment, but my preference is to stay in surrender.

 Next may come what feels most to me like the “work” of the medicine.
 Memories may come up for processing and, potentially, for healing.
 Surreal visions may appear as in a dream state.
 There may be an enhanced awareness of — and appreciation for — the beloveds in my life and our connection.